salihusmanov1/ethics-committee-forms-web-app/README.md

 Follow these steps to get a local copy of the project up and running on your machine.

+**User Registration**

+To use the application as a user, follow these steps:

+1. Navigate to the registration page.
+2. Fill in the required information.
+3. Submit the registration form.
+4. Select any form, fill it and submit.
+5. Open App Status Page to see submitted forms and their status.

+**Admin Credentials**

+To access the admin panel as administrator, use the following credentials:

+- **Username:** mirsolikh.usmonov@final.edu.tr
+- **Password:** 123456

+Please note that there is only one admin account.

 ### Installation

 1. Clone the repository: